nzbri/pd-apathy/AnalysisPlan.md

 # Analysis Plan

 This contains the core hypotheses and details of the key analyses to be performed.
-A separate document details the imaging analyses in more detail
+A [separate document](Imaging/AnalysisPlan.md) details the imaging analyses in more detail.
-<Imaging/AnalysisPlan.md>.

 ### Quantifying prevalence and dynamics of apathy